Mixer 6 Speech

-The recordings in this corpus were used in NIST Speaker Recognition Evaluation (SRE) test sets for 2010 and 2012.
+The recordings in this corpus were used in NIST Speaker Recognition Evaluation (SRE) test sets for 2010.
 Researchers interested in applying those benchmark test sets should consult the respective NIST Evaluation Plans for guidelines on allowable training data for those tests.

 The collection contains 4,410 recordings made via the public telephone network and 1,425 sessions of multiple microphone recordings in office-room settings.
 The telephone recordings are presented as 8-KHz 2-channel NIST SPHERE files, and the microphone recordings are 16-KHz 1-channel flac/ms-wav files.
 All audio files names indicate the date and time when the recording began, along with other identifying information, as follows:

 - yyyymmdd is the year, month and date of recording.

 - hrmnsc is the hour, minute and second when recording began